How long will it take to get connected?

 Will video services like Youtube, Netflix and Hulu work?

-There will be ample bandwidth to support video streaming services like Netflix and Hulu.
+We have all the bandwidth you need to use video streaming services like Netflix and Hulu.
 Our first customers are already discovering how much money they can save by subscribing to our super-fast Internet and dropping their cable or satellite TV subscription.
-Private VPNs (e.g. to connect to the Virginia Tech network) and videoconferencing will also perform extremely well.
+Private VPNs (e.g. to connect to the Virginia Tech network) and videoconferencing also perform extremely well.

 Does the WideOpen Blacksburg network support IPv6?